StreamRaiders/streamraiders.github.io/violators.markdown

 To all the captains that assume people are bots and state "If you are not - please say so in chat":
 <blockquote><p>AmicuNoa: ...creating an unpleasant situation by forcing an unwanted contact ... is harassment</p></blockquote>

-<p>The harassment will doubtfully stop spreading faster than COVID19 until CTV start to actually enforce their own Guidelines.
-In other words, never.</p>
+<p>Recently CTV "claimed" to uphold the community guidelines (<a href="https://www.twitch.tv/videos/1666884105" target="_blank" rel="noopener noreferrer">CTV DEV AMA</a>) but only mentioned botting specifically, without any word on harassment.
+The harassment will doubtfully stop spreading faster than COVID19 until CTV start to actually enforce their own Guidelines.
+In other words, never.
+Oh, I'm sorry, rules and guidelines do not apply to people generating income for you?
+My bad...</p>

 <!-- <p><strong>P.S.</strong> If you got banned by one of these captains while they were in your favorites and now you have a blank favorite taking up space on your captain selection screen - get in touch, we can help you remove them without waiting an eternity for a reply from support and without using any 3rd party applications.</p> -->